stajichlab/FGMP/README.md

 ## 2. running FGMP

 The FGMP distribution includes several directories and files.
 Source codes and documentation are provided in the distribution.
-To decompress simply enter the following command in the shell:
+Simply enter the following command in the shell:

 git clone https://github.com/ocisse/FGMP.git

-The directory 'fgmp_v1.0' will be created in your current directory.

 FGMP requires the pre-installation of the following software: